satish112/devTinder/Readme.md

 - Error handles using try catch block
 - Adding the express as middleware
 - making the singup API dynamic to receive data from the end user
+- API - get user buy email - /user
+- API - Feed API - GET/feed - get all the users from the database - /feed
+-